 Mark’s POV is less extreme than the clickbaity headline suggests and closer to what I believe – you shouldn’t share data rooms unless you believe an investor is actually leaning in.

 First, providing access to a data room will rarely change an unenthusiastic investor’s mind.
 A lukewarm investor who flippantly says “hey send me your data room” will not move forward with your deal.
 In the best case, they’ll just warehouse your information (either explicitly by saving the files for reference later or storing it in their own memory).
-In the worst case, that data makes its way to competitive companies.
-I see so little value in providing your data to an investor that won’t move forward, so why do it?
+In the worst case, that data makes its way to competitors.
+I see so little value in providing your data to an investor that won’t move forward anyways, so why do it?

 The easiest way to start adding things to a data room (in a nice folder structure) is to start anticipating questions investors might have about you, your company, and the opportunity.
 From there you’ll just start adding documents to answer those questions.
 As you encounter more questions, you can continue adding more information.
 Remember, it’s a living thing.